apache/pekko/docs/src/main/paradox/logging.md

 Markers are available through the LoggingAdapters, when obtained via @apidoc[Logging.withMarker](event.Logging$) {scala="#withMarker(logSource:org.apache.pekko.actor.Actor):org.apache.pekko.event.DiagnosticMarkerBusLoggingAdapter" java="#withMarker(org.apache.pekko.actor.Actor)"}.
 The first argument passed into all log calls then should be a @apidoc[event.LogMarker].

-The slf4j bridge provided by Akka in `akka-slf4j` will automatically pick up this marker value and make it available to SLF4J.
+The slf4j bridge provided by Pekko in `pekko-slf4j` will automatically pick up this marker value and make it available to SLF4J.

-Akka is logging some events with markers.
+Pekko is logging some events with markers.
 Some of these events also include structured MDC properties.

 * The "SECURITY" marker is used for highlighting security related events or incidents.
-* Akka Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
+* Pekko Actor is using the markers defined in @apidoc[actor.ActorLogMarker$].
-* Akka Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
+* Pekko Cluster is using the markers defined in @apidoc[cluster.ClusterLogMarker$].
-* Akka Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
+* Pekko Remoting is using the markers defined in @apidoc[remote.RemoteLogMarker$].
-* Akka Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].
+* Pekko Cluster Sharding is using the markers defined in @apidoc[cluster.sharding.ShardingLogMarker$].

 Markers and MDC properties are automatically picked up by the [Logstash Logback encoder](https://github.com/logstash/logstash-logback-encoder).